Technology Prep for Class

 10-min read

 Medical school orientation can be like drinking from a fire hose.
-We’ve put together this technology information so you can return to it again—it contains what you need to know for your first weeks of class.
+We’ve put together this technology information so you can be prepared and return to it later.
+This information contains what you need to know and prepare for your first weeks of class.

 Welcome to the WSU College of Medicine!
 We look forward to seeing you around campus.